-The current reserving process is based on historic statistics which may or may not be borne out in future.
-There is uncertainty around claims inflation which may be higher or lower in future than seen in the historic data.
-Some classes of business assume a certain number of claims to be reported in future which may turn out to be different in reality.
+The current reserving process is based on historical statistics which may or may not be borne out in the future.
+There is uncertainty around claims inflation which may be higher or lower in the future than seen in the historical data.
+Some classes of business assume a certain number of claims to be reported in the future which may turn out to be different in reality.
 The stability of the claims process can also affect reserving estimates.
-Should the claims process speed up through automation or slow down due to processing delays, even taking these into account, there will be particularly uncertainty in the reserving estimates.
+Should the claims process speed up through automation or slow down due to processing delays, even taking these into account, there will be increased uncertainty in the reserving estimates.